EmrahPaperotto/RAMSOWARE/README.md

 # RAMSOWARE
-this is ramsoware in bat
+this is ramsoware in bat,don't is joke